-He picked up the phone and called his packaging provider, Valley Box Company.
+He picked up the phone and called his shipping crate provider, Valley Box Company.

-Luke explained his challenge to his Packaging Expert, Gary Motika.
-Familiar with the current packaging design, Gary asked a few questions about where the packaging would be stored during transit.
-Luke explained that they would be stored inside a warehouse and shipped via air to its final destination, inside another warehouse.
+Luke explained his challenge to his Shipping Crate Expert, Gary Motika.
+Familiar with the current shipping crate design, Gary asked a few questions about where the crate would be stored during transit.
+Luke explained that they would be stored inside a warehouse and shipped via air to their final destination, inside another warehouse.

-Valley Box Engineers worked closely with the Composite Materials Manufacturer company to design a hybrid triple wall and wood package capable of holding the payload, which successfully reduced the overall weight of the packaging.
+Valley Box engineers worked closely with the Composite Materials Manufacturer company to design a hybrid triple wall and wood shipping crate capable of holding the payload, which successfully reduced the overall weight of the shipping crate.